-Considering the level of cost awards that should be made against claimants with limited means
+Considering the level of cost awards that should be made against Ccaimants with limited means - .PDF file.

 Cost orders against either party have long been considered the exception rather than the rule in Employment Tribunals and, despite an increase in costs orders following regulation changes in 2001, orders for costs remain unusual.